magento/merchdocs/src/shipping/magento-shipping-customer-experience.md

 After choosing the location, the customer is prompted to choose the collection point as the shipping method.

-During Order Review, the collection point location appears in the Ship To section, rather than the customer’s shipping address.
+During Order Review, the collection point location appears in the Ship To section, rather than the customer's shipping address.

 {:.ee-only}
 ## Returns